rx0a/Account-Shredder/README.md

 This is a full stack JPA CRUD project that is written in Java and utilizes Spring boot and Spring REST APIs.
 <!-- The API calls are done with AJAX and dynamically displayed with Javascript. -->
-The frontend is now completely rewritten in Typescript to use Angular.
+The frontend is now completely rewritten in Typescript and utilizes Angular Framework.

 ## Technologies Used
 * [Angular](https://angular.io/)</br>